Dugi Otok, Hrvatska - Things to Do in Dugi Otok

 Explore Telašćica Nature Park

-Booking Tip: Entry costs around 40-60 HRK per person depending on season.
-Visit early morning or late afternoon for best lighting and fewer crowds.
-Bring water and sun protection as shade is limited on cliff walks.
+Booking Tip: Park entrance fees are around 40-60 HRK per person depending on the season.
+Visit early morning or late afternoon for the best lighting and fewer crowds.
+Bring plenty of water and sun protection as shade is limited on the cliff paths.

 Relax at Sakarun Beach

-Booking Tip: Full-day tours cost 200-400 HRK per person including lunch.
-Book through local operators in Sali or Božava for better prices than international companies.
-Tours run April-October, with best conditions May-September.
+Booking Tip: Full-day boat tours cost 200-400 HRK per person including lunch.
+Book through local operators in Sali or Božava for better prices than tourist agencies.
+Choose tours that include multiple islands and snorkeling stops for the best value.

 Getting There